 Following the recent discovery of these tracks in a box lurking in Andrew Innes' basement, Primal Scream

-will release the original studio recordings
+have released the original studio recordings

 from Memphis of the tracks that eventually became their 1994 album Give Out But Don't Give Up.